Gilt-edged securities: Maturity of gilts

-The maturity of gilts is defined by the UK Debt Management Office (DMO) is as follows: short, 0–7 years; medium, 7–15 years; and long, more than 15 years.
+The maturity of gilts is classified by the UK Debt Management Office (DMO) as follows: short, 0–7 years; medium, 7–15 years; and long, more than 15 years.
+This classification is used in the DMO's financing remit and in official statistics on the composition of the gilt portfolio.
+Upon reaching its final maturity date, a gilt held within an investor's portfolio triggers an automated, par-value cash redemption, where the central government credits the principal capital sum directly back to the holder's cash balance via their investment platform.